 Hastur, archangel of Mammon, invades the watery vault of Danalin.
 Finding the god still sleeping, Hastur begins whispering to him, causing nightmares that are reflected in creation.
 Mortals sensitive to these nightmares found the Cult of the Overlords.
 The Lanun are vulnerable to the Overlord’s promise of power over the wind and the waves.

-Rebel angels and conquering fiends have come to Arcanearth, imperiling the delicate balance of power and pushing the Compact to the breaking point.
-Each god hesitates to be the first to enter creation and precipitate a new Godswar.
+Rebel angels and conquering fiends have come to creation, imperiling the delicate balance of power and pushing the Compact to the breaking point.
+Each god hesitates to precipitate a new Godswar.
 They must strive for dominance through their worshipers and priests in the mortal realm.
 Meanwhile Dagda watches and waits.